 Memory Care is so much more than assisted living.
 It provides a complete environment specifically planned to give comfort, security and enjoyment to those with memory loss.
-The Villas at San Bernardino utilizes intentional design and programs to engage our community and maximize quality of life.
-Our approach provides much needed peace of mind for our community’s families.
+The Villas at San Bernardino utilizes intentional design and programs to engage residents and maximize quality of life.
+Our approach provides much needed peace of mind for resident families.
 The Villas at San Bernardino Memory Care Program services include:

 - Pet therapy